 SEMCOG has provided statistics from the 5-Year American Community Survey (ACS) results as part of their Community Profile.
-The 5-Year ACS demonstrates that the median household income for Berlin is \$64,708 (in 2010 dollars).
+The 5-Year ACS demonstrates that the median household income for Berlin is \$96,075 (in 2020 dollars).
 Table 8 compares the median income of Berlin and the surrounding jurisdictions.

-Table 8. - Median Income, 2000 + 2010
+Table 8. - Median Income, 2010 + 2020 (in 2020 dollars)